synclounge/docs.synclounge.tv/docs/self-hosted/settings.md

 # Settings

-The following can be used to change some of the settings in the application via command-line arguments, environment variables (ENV), or the settings.json file.
+The following can be used to change some of the settings in the application via command-line arguments, environment variables (ENV), or the `settings.json` file.
 Arguments are passed to the application by using `--<argument>=<value>` when running the application.
 ENV variables are mostly for Docker but can be set locally on your system.
-The settings.json file is used by both the Server and Webapp.
+The `settings.json` file, found in the root of your SyncLounge folder, is used by both the Server and Webapp.
+When modifying this file, you should make sure that it is valid by using something like [JSONLint](https://jsonlint.com/).

 NOTE: Argument and ENV should be able to be used interchangeably.
 If you have issues with the ENV, use the argument value in its place.